Joaotcs/Hackintosh-Elitebook-8x0-g5/README.md

 1- Additional IRQ conflict fixes (prevents problems) - not obligatory;

-2- Aditional .aml file for touchscreen (SSDT-TPL0.aml file and active on config.plist) - delete file and edit config.plist;
+2- Aditional .aml file for touchscreen (SSDT-TPL0.aml file and active on config.plist) - delete file and edit config.plist if you don't have it.

 3- Device Properties with fix for HDMI and USB-C video output, as well as audio spoof;